-Students, faculty and staff can anonymously file a report by calling 877-700-7050 or visiting www.reportit.net (user name: tartans; password: plaid).
-All submissions are reported to appropriate university personnel.
+Students, faculty and staff can anonymously file a report by calling 1-844-587-0793 or visiting cmu.ethicspoint.com.
+All submissions are reported to appropriate university personnel and handled discreetly.

 The hotline is NOT an emergency service.
 For emergencies, call University Police at 412-268-2323.